jwjeffr/impurities/README.md

 ## About

 This repository holds all of the code and LAMMPS inputs to compute vacancy concentration, formation energy, and formation volume in equiatomic FeNiCrMnCo and FeAl as outlined in our [paper on arXiv](https://arxiv.org/abs/2402.07324).
+To see a stand-alone repository that's better for computing vacancy concentration and formation energy in an arbitrary alloy, see our other repository [here](https://github.com/MUEXLY/thermal_vacancies).

 ## Tutorial